timmc/johnny/README.md

-Copyright 2013–2019 Tim McCormack (where commits authored using personal email address) and Brightcove, Inc. (where using brightcove.com address) as well as other contributers as commit metadata indicates.
+Copyright 2013–2019 Tim McCormack (where commits authored using personal email address) and Brightcove, Inc. (where using brightcove.com address) as well as other contributors as commit metadata indicates.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.